ethereum-optimism/optimism/specs/rollup-node.md

 ## Whole L2 Chain Derivation

-The [block derivation](#from-l1-blocks-to-payload-attributes) presents an inductive process: given that we know the "current" L2 block, well as the next L1 block, then we can derive [payload attributes] for the next L1 block, and from that the next L2 block.
+The [block derivation](#from-l1-blocks-to-payload-attributes) presents an inductive process: given that we know the last L2 block derived from the previous [sequencing window][g-sequencing-window], as well as the next [sequencing window][g-sequencing-window], then we can derive [payload attributes] of the next L2 blocks.

-To derive the whole L2 chain from scratch, we simply start with the L2 genesis block as the current L2 block, and the block at height `L2_CHAIN_INCEPTION + 1` as the next L1 block.
-Then we iteratively apply the derivation process from the previous section to each successive L1 block until we have caught up with the L1 head.
+To derive the whole L2 chain from scratch, we simply start with the L2 genesis block as the last L2 block, and the block at height `L2_CHAIN_INCEPTION + 1` as the start of the next sequencing window.
+Then we iteratively apply the derivation process from the previous section by shifting the sequencing window one L1 block forward each step, until there is an insufficient number of L1 blocks left for a complete sequencing window.

 > **TODO** specify genesis block